Tetrahedrane: Trimethylsilyl tetrahedranes

-Tetrahedranes with non-carbon cores
+Tetrahedranes with non-carbon core atoms

+The tetrahedrane motif occurs broadly in chemistry.
+White phosphorus (P4) and yellow arsenic (As4) naturally form tetrahedrane-like clusters.
+There are a wide variety of synthetic pnictogen-substituted tetrahedranes, and metallatetrahedranes with a single metal (or phosphorus atom) capping a cyclopropyl trianion also exist.
+Several metal carbonyl clusters are referred to as tetrahedranes, e.g. tetrarhodium dodecacarbonyl.

+Silicon also can be induced to form a tetrahedral core, but heavier adamantogens tend to form cubane-like clusters.

+Tetrasilatetrahedrane

 In tetrasilatetrahedrane features a core of four silicon atoms.
 The standard silicon–silicon bond is much longer (235 pm) and the cage is again enveloped by a total of 16 trimethylsilyl groups, which confer stability.
 The silatetrahedrane can be reduced with potassium graphite to the tetrasilatetrahedranide potassium derivative.
 In this compound one of the silicon atoms of the cage has lost a silyl substituent and carries a negative charge.
 The potassium cation can be sequestered by a crown ether, and in the resulting complex potassium and the silyl anion are separated by a distance of 885 pm.
-One of the Si−–Si bonds is now 272 pm and its silicon atom has an inverted tetrahedral geometry.
+One of the Si−–Si bonds is now 272 pm and the tetravalent silicon atom of that bond has an inverted tetrahedral geometry.
 Furthermore, the four cage silicon atoms are equivalent on the NMR timescale due to migrations of the silyl substituents over the cage.

 The dimerization reaction observed for the carbon tetrahedrane compound is also attempted for a tetrasilatetrahedrane.
 In this tetrahedrane the cage is protected by four so-called supersilyl groups in which a silicon atom has 3 tert-butyl substituents.
 The dimer does not materialize but a reaction with iodine in benzene followed by reaction with the tri-tert-butylsilaanion results in the formation of an eight-membered silicon cluster compound which can be described as a Si2 dumbbell (length 229 pm and with inversion of tetrahedral geometry) sandwiched between two almost-parallel Si3 rings.